About BOVPN Virtual Interfaces

 For greater flexibility and networking capabilities, you can configure a Branch Office VPN (BOVPN) as a virtual interface.
 A BOVPN virtual interface defines a BOVPN tunnel that is treated in the configuration like an interface.
 The Firebox uses the routes table to determine whether to route a packet through the BOVPN virtual interface or through another interface.

-In Fireware v11.11 and higher, you can configure a BOVPN virtual interface to a third-party VPN endpoint with the GRE tunneling protocol.
-In Fireware v11.12 and higher, you can configure a BOVPN virtual interface to a third-party VPN endpoint or cloud-based endpoint without GRE.
-Supported endpoints include cloud-based virtual networks, such as Microsoft Azure, and Cisco VTI endpoints.
+You can configure a BOVPN virtual interface to a third-party VPN endpoint or cloud-based endpoint with or without GRE.
+Supported endpoints include cloud-based virtual networks, such as Microsoft Azure, Amazon AWS, and Cisco VTI endpoints.

 With a BOVPN virtual interface, you can:

-- Assign an IP address to the BOVPN virtual interface (required for dynamic routing)
+- Assign an IP address to the BOVPN virtual interface (required for dynamic routing, and recommended if either endpoint is behind a NAT device).

-- Configure policy-based routing to use a BOVPN virtual interface
+- Configure SD-WAN to use a single BOVPN virtual interface (Fireware v12.3 or higher).

-- Configure a BOVPN between a Firebox and a third-party VPN endpoint that uses GRE (Fireware v11.11 and higher)
+- Configure a BOVPN between a Firebox and a third-party VPN endpoint that uses GRE.

-- Configure a BOVPN between a Firebox and a third-party VPN endpoint or a cloud-based endpoint, including Microsoft Azure or Cisco VTI, that does not use GRE (Fireware v11.12 and higher).
+- Configure a BOVPN between a Firebox and a third-party VPN endpoint or a cloud-based endpoint, including Microsoft Azure or Cisco VTI, that does not use GRE.
 Wildcard traffic selectors are supported.

-- Configure a BOVPN between a Firebox and an Amazon AWS virtual network that includes redundant external IP addresses for the gateway (Fireware v11.12.2 and higher)
+- Configure a BOVPN between a Firebox and an Amazon AWS virtual network that includes redundant external IP addresses for the gateway.

-- Specify different pre-shared keys for each gateway endpoint on your Firebox (Fireware v11.12.2 and higher)
+- Specify different pre-shared keys for each gateway endpoint on your Firebox.

-- Assign an IP address and netmask for dynamic routing to a third-party VPN endpoint (Fireware v11.11 and higher)
+- Assign an IP address and netmask for dynamic routing to a third-party VPN endpoint.

-- Use IKEv2 for connections to a remote gateway (Fireware v11.11.2 and higher)
+- Use IKEv2 for connections to a remote gateway.

+In Fireware v12.2.1 or lower, you can configure policy-based routing to use a BOVPN virtual interface.
 You cannot configure policy-based routing for failover from a BOVPN virtual interface or to a BOVPN virtual interface.
+In Fireware v12.3 or higher, SD-WAN replaces policy-based routing.

 You can configure both BOVPN gateways and tunnels, and BOVPN virtual interfaces on your Firebox.
 You can configure each BOVPN gateway endpoint pair in a branch office VPN gateway or within a BOVPN virtual interface, but not both at the same time.